yeehaa123/presentation-moonconf/slides.md

 <!--

 The microkernel patters aims to correct the flaws of the layered architecture.
-This

-"architectural pattern applies to software systems that must be able to adapt to changing system requirements."
+"[This] architectural pattern applies to software systems that must be able to adapt to changing system requirements."

-The kernel in the name functions as a hub that can be extended by plugins or adapters.
+The kernel in the name refers to a hublike core that can be extended by plugins or adapters.
 While this may not be a common pattern in real-world architecture, it is one of the oldest.

 The 'Oude Kerk' in Amsterdam for instance was build using a very similar design pattern.
 This is best illustrated visually.
 First look at its original state around 1306.